knowgoio/knowgo-vehicle-simulator/docs/architecture.md

   per second by default.
-- The `HTTP Server isolate` maintains its own cached copy of the simulation state, which is updated with changes from the Event isolate, UI interaction, and the REST API.
+- The `HTTP Server isolate` maintains its own cached copy of the simulation state, which is updated with changes from the Event isolate, UI interaction, and the [REST API].
 Changes received through the REST API are cached in the `HTTP Server isolate` and proxied back to the simulation model directly.
 - The UI in the `main isolate` is redrawn based on changes to the